Complete law review — foundations, offences, powers, procedure, and exam prep.

 • 01

-Hierarchy of Proof From lowest to highest: Reasonable Grounds (for arrest), Balance of Probabilities (civil cases), and Beyond a Reasonable Doubt (required for criminal convictions).
+Hierarchy of Proof From lowest to highest: Mere Suspicion → Reasonable Grounds (minimum threshold to remove liberty) → Balance of Probabilities (civil standard, >50% likelihood) → Beyond a Reasonable Doubt (highest criminal standard, near certainty).

 • 02

-Mere Suspicion A belief based on rumor, gossip, or no meaningful evidence; legally insufficient for an arrest.
+Mere Suspicion Based on rumor, gossip, or no real evidence.
+NEVER sufficient for an arrest.

 • 03